Sunday, October 31, 2010

 Sewing nostalgia

-But this one has sentimental value, as I have made it several times.
-It belonged to my mother, who also made several of the dogs, and at least one of the "mouse".
+This ca. 1966 pattern has sentimental value, as I have made it several times.
+It belonged to my mother, who also made several of the dogs, and at least one of the mouse.

-My little prego friend is having a boy, and I thought I would make a soft doggie for her sweet baby.
-I found the flannel at JoAnn's and had the rest of the supplies at home...soft fuzzy fabric to line the ears, leftover from a blanket I made my niece; buttons from my old baby food jar of buttons, scraps for the nose and the "bags" of the hound-dog eyes; a piece of satin ribbon for a collar.....
+My friend is having a boy, and I thought I would make a soft doggie for her sweet baby.
+I found the flannel at JoAnn's and had the rest of the supplies at home - soft fuzzy fabric to line the ears, buttons for the eyes, scraps for the nose and the "bags" of the hound-dog eyes, and a piece of satin ribbon for a collar.

 Shared with: